Contextual Object Detection with Multimodal Large Language Models: Experiments

 \section{Experiments}

-We present the results of \methodname on different tasks, including our proposed contextual object detection task discussed in Section~\ref{sec:results_contextual_cloze_test}, open-vocabulary object detection described in Section~\ref{sec:ov_det}, and the referring image segmentation task presented in the Appendix.
-For contextual object detection, we focus on providing quantitative and qualitative results for the cloze test setting, as inferring relevant object words from vast human vocabulary poses a significant challenge.
-Additionally, we provide qualitative results for both contextual captioning and contextual question-answering settings.
+We present the results of \methodname on different tasks, including (1) our proposed contextual object detection task discussed in Sec.~\ref{sec:results_contextual_cloze_test}, and existing tasks such as (2) open-vocabulary object detection in Sec.~\ref{sec:ov_det}, and (3) referring image segmentation in Sec.~\ref{sec:ref_seg}.

 \textbf{Implementation Details.} Our proposed method is implemented in PyTorch and all models are trained using a single machine with 4 NVIDIA A100 GPUs.
-During training, data augmentation techniques are applied including random horizontal flipping with a probability of 0.5 and large-scale jittering~\cite{ghiasi2020simple}.
+During training, data augmentation techniques are applied including random horizontal flipping with a probability of 0.5 and large-scale jittering~\citep{ghiasi2020simple}.
 We set the batch size to 8 and train the model for 6 epochs.
-We use AdamW~\cite{loshchilov2017decoupled} optimizer with a learning rate of $1e^{-4}$ and a weight decay of $0.05$.
+We use AdamW~\citep{loshchilov2017decoupled} optimizer with a learning rate of $1e^{-4}$ and a weight decay of $0.05$.
+For \methodname, we report the results using OPT-2.7B~\citep{zhang2022opt} as the language model and ResNet50~\citep{he2016deep} as the vision backbone.